 It’s critical to consider if your are a small independent business then your wants and needs will be completely different to that of a corporation.
 The current challenges we face as small local business come directly from our competitors.

 Whilst we are in favor of a group that supports better quality and information.
-At this time we are having a difficulty in believing this help and support is going to come directly from the corporate competitors that are the cause of our internal problems.
+At this time we are having a difficulty in believing this help and support is going to come directly from the corporate competitors.

 Even at this early stage of the AGA we personally believe the conflict of interest is just too big to get around.
 At this point in time it’s like the chickens asking the wolves to take care of their security fencing.